Al-Allama al-Hilli: Life

-Allamah-i Hilli was a prolific writer whose bibliography comprises about one hundred and twenty titles.
+Hilli was a prolific writer whose bibliography comprises about one hundred and twenty titles.
 Some of his works have been published, while the manuscripts of others have still to be found.

 After mastering philosophy, theology and astrology as a pupil of the eminent scholars of his time, he began a prolific career as an authoritative writer in his own right.
-Some 500 works are attributed to him, although only a few have been published so far.
-He moved to Persia in 705/1305, where he became most influential in spreading Shia Islam within Il-Khanid court circles.
+Some 500 works are attributed to him, although only a few have been published.
+He moved to Persia in 705/1305, where he became most influential in spreading Twelver Shi'ism within the Ilkhanate's court circles.

-In 1305, Al-Hilli emigrated to Persia, to the court of the Ilkhan ruler Öljaitü, whom it is believed he converted from Sunni to Shia Islam.
-As a result of his conversion, Öljaitü proclaimed Shia Islam as the state religion in Persia.
-Coins were minted in the names of The Twelve Imams.
-Both al-Hilli and his son, Fakhr ul-Muhaqqiqin were engaged in extensive theological and jurisprudential debates with the local Sunni scholars.
-Having impressed the Ilkhan, he was appointed to the traveling madrassah sayyarah.
+In 1305, Al-Hilli emigrated to Persia, to the court of the Il khan Öljaitü, whom it is believed he converted from Sunni Islam to Twelverism.
+As a result of his conversion, Öljaitü proclaimed Twelver Islamd as the state religion of Iran.
+Coins were minted in the names of the Twelve Imams.
+Both al-Hilli and his son, Fakhr al-Muhaqqiqin, were engaged in extensive theological and jurisprudential debates with the local Sunni scholars.
+Having impressed the Ilkhan, he was appointed to the traveling madrasa sayyara.
 Al-Hilli, however, eventually returned to his hometown and spent the last years of his life teaching there.

 Intellectual output

-According to some sources, Al-Hilli wrote more than a thousand works (including short treatises and epistles) on Islamic law, jurisprudence, theology and Qur'anic commentary.
+According to some sources, Al-Hilli wrote more than a thousand works (including short treatises and epistles) on Islamic law, jurisprudence, theology and tafsir, or Qur'anic commentary.
 Of these, about sixty are still extant.
 Yet, only eight of these are published.
-They are “regarded by the Imami Shi'ia as the most authentic expositions of their dogma and practice”.
+They are "regarded by the Imami Shi'ia as the most authentic expositions of their dogma and practice".
 The popularity and influence of his writings on later scholars are demonstrated by the large number of manuscripts and great number of commentaries written on them.
 He himself is the best source of information on his own works as he has recorded all of his writings up to the year 1294 in his biographical work Khulasat ul-Aqwal (The Summary of Opinions).